Hepatic tanager: Description

-Distribution and habitat

-It ranges from the southwestern United States (Arizona, New Mexico, and locally in southern California and Colorado) to northern Argentina and Uruguay.
+The species's plumage and vocalizations are similar to other members of the cardinal family.

+The hepatic tanager is a strongly built songbird up to 20 cm long with a short and quite thick beak and long wings and tail.
+The male is greyish brick-red above, reddish below with greyish ear-coverts.
+The female is olive yellow above, yellowish below with soot colored ear coverts.
+Both sexes have dark beaks and dark legs.
+The song is a three to four second long beautiful and thrush-like series, but also reminiscent of a black-capped cardinal.
+The most common sound is rendered in English literature as a clipped "tchup", while in flight it sometimes emits a soft, scream-like "wenk".

+Habitat

+Hepatic tanager is found in open mountain forests with pine or pine and oak.
+There it is seen jumping slowly upwards in trees and bushes in search of food, but can also catch flying insects by lunging.
+It is often found in pairs or small groups, probably families.
+The nest is placed in a cleft far out on a branch, about 15 to 30 meters above the ground.
+There she lays three to five eggs.

 Behavior

 The habits of the hepatic tanager are similar to those of the western tanager.

 Its call is a low, dry chup like the hermit thrush.
 Its song is clearer than Thraupidae tanagers and far more similar to the song of the black-headed grosbeak, another member of the Cardinalidae.
 The flight call is a husky and rising weet.

+Feeding

 It looks for food in the foliage of trees, moving slowly and methodically; different individuals use different strategies.
 In summer, the northern form largely eats insects, spiders and some fruit.
 In Mexico, it has been observed to eat nectar.
 From Oaxaca south, it follows swarms of army ants.

-Even the northern population's behavior and life history are remarkably little known.